 Read our guide to driving in Europe and find out all the information you need, including country specific advice.Find out more »

-Packed with amazing destinations, exclusive savings, expert advice, competitions and so much more…Read it now »
+Packed with the best car reviews, drives, expert motoring advice, news from the RAC and so much more…Read it now »

 25 September 2012 at 16:18